Rajpratik71/linux-manPages/ntfstruncate.md

        ntfstruncate [options] device file [attr-type [attr-name]] new-length

 DESCRIPTION
        ntfstruncate truncates (or extends) a specified attribute belonging to a file or directory, to a specified length.

 OPTIONS
        Below is a summary of all the options that ntfstruncate accepts.
 Nearly all options have two equivalent names.
-The short name is pre‐ ceded by - and the long name is preceded by  --.
-Any  single  letter options,  that  don't  take an argument, can be combined into a single command, e.g.  -fv is equivalent to -f -v.
+The short name is preceded by - and the long name is preceded by --.
+Any sin‐ gle letter options, that don't take an argument, can be combined into a single command, e.g.  -fv is equivalent to -f -v.
 Long named options can be abbreviated to any unique prefix of  their name.

        -f, --force
               This will override some sensible defaults, such as not using a mounted volume.
 Use this option with caution.

        -h, --help
               Show a list of options with a brief description of each one.